 In a study comparing Singaporean Indian, Malay, Chinese, and Caucasian populations, Indians had the highest body fat percentage at equivalent BMIs.
 Higher body fat percentages have been linked with greater cardiovascular risk factors.

-Indian populations were shown to have same amount of body fat at a BMI of 26, as Caucasians with a BMI of 30, the threshold to be considered obese.
+Indian populations were shown to have the same amount of body fat at a BMI of 26, as Caucasians with a BMI of 30, the threshold to be considered obese.

 When compared to Caucasian, Chinese, and Aboriginal ethnic groups, a study found that South Asian populations had a higher body fat to lean mass ratio.
-This indicates that South Asian populations have increased risk of diabetes.
+This indicates that South Asian populations have an increased risk of diabetes.